What is an MSc in Toxicology?

 US statistics indicate that 73% of students with a master's degree in Toxicology were employed in industry-based positions.

-To read more about one students passion for Toxicology and the skills shortage in this area see this article.
+Read about one student's passion for Toxicology and the skills shortage in this area

 Aside from industry, graduates also have opportunities in academia (generally following further study), in government departments, as consultants and in private research foundations.
 For more information the Society of Toxicology has published a Resource Guide to Careers in Toxicology.

-You have two options for obtaining a MSc.
+You have two options for obtaining an MSc.

 1. MSc by papers and thesis

-If you have a bachelor's degree (BSc), then you may apply for a MSc by paper and thesis which takes a minimum of two years' full-time study.
-Due to the challenging nature of this degree, the grade average is set at B+ (75–79%).
+Students with a bachelor's degree (BSc), then you may apply for a MSc by paper and thesis which takes two years' full-time study.
+Due to the challenging nature of this degree, the grade average is set at B+.
 The first year of the MSc consist of:

-- and further three papers offered at fourth year level from across the Science and Health Science Divisions.
+- and further three papers offered at fourth year level from across the University of Otago.

 The selection of these papers should be undertaken in consultation with the supervisor and the program director for the MSc (Toxicology).

-- Students will also enrol in a thesis preparation paper (XXXX 495, eg PHAL 495 or BIOC 495).
+- Students will also enrol in a thesis preparation paper (XXXX 495, e.g. PHAL 495 or BTNY 495).
 This will be undertaken in the same department as their research project.

-The research project is carried out in the second year in one of the research laboratories.
-To enter the second year, the student must have obtained a minimum of a B+ average in their 4th year papers as well as a B+ in their thesis preparation paper.
-Students enrol in the thesis code of their home department (XXX5).
-For departments without a thesis paper, the student will enroll in PHAL5B.
-A thesis is submitted then for external examination.
+The project is carried out in the second year in one of the research laboratories.
+To enter the second year, the student must have obtained a minimum of a B+ average in their 400 level papers as well as a B+ in their thesis preparation paper (XXXX495).
+For the research year, students enrol in the thesis code of their home department (XXXX5).
+For departments without a thesis paper, the student will enrol in PHAL5B.
+At the conclusion of the research a thesis is submitted for external examination.

 2. MSc by thesis only

 The University of Otago offers scholarships during the research component of the MSc.
-Note that pre-research papers are not covered by these scholarships.
+Note that scholarships are only available for the research year.
 The following scholarships are offered:

-- University of Otago Research Pacific Island Master’s Scholarship (NZ$13,000 per annum, domestic tuition fees waiver)
+- University of Otago Pacific Island Master’s Research Scholarship

-- University of Otago International Research Master’s Scholarship (NZ$13,000 per annum, international tuition fees waiver).
+- University of Otago International Master’s Research Scholarship

 There are no closing dates for these scholarships.

-For further information about post-graduate study in Toxicology please contact the department.
+For further information about post-graduate study in Toxicology, please contact:

 - Handbook for Research Master's Degree at the University of Otago, New Zealand